-The proposals include more than 500 new homes, a new library, commercial spaces and lakeside square at the Southmere Village site next to Southmere Lake.
+The proposals include more than 500 new homes, a new library, commercial spaces and lakeside square at the Southmere Village site, which is the first phase of the housing zone, next to Southmere Lake.
 There will also be around 1,000 new homes at Coralline Walk, Binsey Walk and Sedgemere Road over the next ten years.

 This is one of two Housing Zones to be delivered in Thamesmead by Peabody in partnership with the London Borough of Bexley and the Royal Borough Greenwich with more than £47.5m investment from the Greater London Authority.

 An area of the walkway on Yarnton Way near Maplin, Clewer and Wyfold Houses will also be temporarily closed for approximately two weeks to allow us to safely undertake the demolition works.

 Look out for notices in the area that will provide further details.

 There are two alternative pedestrian routes across Yarnton Way.
 The first is the zebra crossing near to the Yarnton Way/Harrow Manorway roundabout.
 The second is in the Parkview area at the footbridge which connects Wolvercote Road (at the base of Radley House) and Southmere Square.

 The footbridge near the elevated roundabout in Harrow Manorway was taken down in May.
 The next step is to demolish the former New Acres library building, along with the remaining ramps and steps.
 Works are due to begin later this month and will be finished before the end of the year.
 Works should not cause any significant disruption to residents.